ci-bonfire/Sprint/myth/_docs_src/api/overview.md

 ### api.enable_rate_limiting
 Rate Limiting restricts that a user cannot make more than `X` requests against the API per hour.
 The exact value is determined by the `api.rate_limits` setting, below.
 If `true` any user that exceeds that limit within the current hour will have their access denied until the start of the next hour.

+If the user exceeds the number of allowed requests the server will respond with an HTTP status code of 429 - Too Many Requests.

 This works hand-in-hand with the logging feature so the logging feature MUST be enabled for the rate_limiting to work.

 	$config['api.enable_rate_limits'] = false;